ayyyq/ayyyq.github.io/_pages/about.md

 ---

 <!-- ## About Me -->
-I am a first-year Ph.D. student at the University of Southern California, advised by Prof. [Robin Jia](https://robinjia.github.io/).
-Before that, I interned at GAIR Lab, woking with my amazing advisor, Prof. [Pengfei Liu](https://plms.ai/people/index.html).
+I am a second-year Ph.D. student at the University of Southern California, advised by Prof. [Robin Jia](https://robinjia.github.io/).
+Before that, I interned at GAIR Lab, woking with Prof. [Pengfei Liu](https://plms.ai/people/index.html).
 I received my master's degree from Fudan Univeristy, advised by [Xipeng Qiu](https://xpqiu.github.io/), and obtained my bachelor's degree from the University of Chinese Academy of Sciences in 2021.

-My primary research interests revolve around LLM understanding, with a particular focus on issues related to LLM knowledge and reasoning.
-Previously, I worked in the area of Information Extraction.
+[//]: # (My primary research interests revolve around LLM understanding, with a particular focus on issues related to LLM knowledge and reasoning.)

+[//]: # (I am broadly interested in studying how current language models fail.
+My research focuses on analyzing and mitigating their limitations in problem-solving &#40;e.g., tackling unseen reasoning tasks, avoiding overcomplicating simple questions&#41; and human interaction &#40;e.g., managing memory, handling ambiguous user queries&#41;.
+Ultimately, I aim to make language models more useful and reliable under limited resources.)

+I am broadly interested in studying how current language models fail.
+My research focuses on analyzing and mitigating their limitations in problem-solving and human interaction.
+Ultimately, I aim to make language models more useful and reliable under limited resources.

 # Education
 - **University of Southern California**